jhideki/probabilistic-packet-filter/docs/biweekly2.md

 cargo run --release -- --test ddos --bloom
 ```

-This way I was able to test the bloom filter and hashset implementations of the packet filter seperatly as heaptrack monitors the memeory usage of the entire program.
+This way I was able to test the Bloom Filter and HashSet implementations of the packet filter separately as heaptrack monitors the memory usage of the entire program.
 Heaptrack usage

 ```bash
 heaptrack cargo run --release -- --test ddos
 ```

-The folling is the memory usage statistics for both the hashset and bloom filter implementations the packet filter.
+The following is the memory usage statistics for both the HashSet and Bloom Filter implementations the packet filter.
-Hashet implementation:
+HashSet implementation:

 ```bash
 heaptrack stats: